MauricioIQA/Module-2/README.md

 |TERP|	151,434,700|	-5.0%|
 |VSLR|	136,539,100|	-3.5%|

-We can clearly see that there´s a substantial diferrence between the performance of the stock market regarding the green energy companys between 2017 and 2018, 2017 was a great year for most of this stocks, the least favored stock dropped by just -7.9%, nothing to worry if you are a long term investor.
-In the other hand, 2018, was really tough for all the stocks, for the ones that lost value there´s an avarage drop of -26%, and that should worry you even if you go long term.
+We can clearly see that there´s a substantial difference between the performance of the stock market regarding the green energy companies between 2017 and 2018, 2017 was a great year for most of this stocks, the least favored stock dropped by just -7.9%, nothing to worry if you are a long term investor.
+In the other hand, 2018, was really tough for all the stocks, for the ones that lost value there´s an average drop of -26%, and that should worry you even if you go long term.

 This macro was refactored from a 1st attempt to one that performed better;
 In the original Macro we had the following running times for our analysis

 ![alt text](https://github.com/MauricioIQA/Module-2/blob/main/2017%20Run%20time%20Before.PNG)